BQSKit/bqskit/docs/guides/usegpus.md

 in_circuit = Circuit.from_file("circuit_to_opt.qasm")
 ```

-Then we create the instniator instance, and set the number of multistarts to 32.
+Then we create the instantiator instance and set the number of multistarts to 32.
 ```python
 from qfactorjax.qfactor_sample_jax import QFactorSampleJax